1991–92 NFL playoffs: Schedule

 In the United States, ABC broadcast the first two Wild Card playoff games, then NBC broadcast the rest of the AFC playoff games.
 CBS televised the rest of the NFC games.

-Super Bowl XXVI was the last Super Bowl to air on CBS until Super Bowl XXXV at the end of the 2000–01 playoffs.
+Super Bowl XXVI was the last Super Bowl to air on CBS until Super Bowl XXXV (Super Bowl XXVI was originally scheduled to air on NBC, with CBS scheduled to air Super Bowl XXVII, but the networks swapped games) at the end of the 2000–01 playoffs.
 CBS lost the NFC package to Fox following the 1993 season, leaving the network without the NFL until it acquired the AFC package from NBC for the 1998 season.